SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <br>

 #### Q6.
 Which of the following dimensions is a key to making a decision to focus on your own core competencies and to outsource non-core supporting functions to third parties?
-- a) Organizations and people
+- a) Organisations and people
 - b) Information and technology
 - c) Partners and suppliers
 - d) Value streams and processes
 <details>Answer: c</details>
 <br>

 #### Q7.
-The optimize and automate principle involves finding the right path to optimization.
-This path involves ensuring that the optimization has the appropriate level of stakeholder engagement.
+The optimise and automate principle involves finding the right path to optimisation.
+This path involves ensuring that the optimisation has the appropriate level of stakeholder engagement.
 - a) Assignment of budget
 - b) Resource allocation
 - c) Execution duration